RGU announces fees for students from the rest of the UK

 Today my own institution, Robert Gordon University, has made its rest-of-UK fees announcement, and we have decided to set fees in accordance with the actual cost of delivering the degrees.
 This means that we have set the fees in three bands, with fees ranging from £5,000 to £6,750, with one programme (Master of Pharmacy) having a fee of £8,500.
 Under this framework Scottish students do not subsidise students from the rest of the UK, and these in turn do not subsidise Scottish students; we regard this as a fair and transparent framework.

-RGU will also announce a framework for scholarships, bursaries and student support for all students in due course.Explore posts in the same categories: higher education, university comment below, or link to this permanent URL from your own site.
+RGU will also announce a framework for scholarships, bursaries and student support for all students in due course.higher education, university comment below, or link to this permanent URL from your own site.